The Fifth Element: Filming

-The designs of buildings in New York were derived from both metabolist-inspired masses of modular apartments from the 1960s and the futuristic designs of architect Antonio Sant'Elia in the 1910s.
+The New York designs were derived from both metabolist-inspired masses of modular apartments from the 1960s and the futuristic designs of architect Antonio Sant'Elia in the 1910s.
 Besson demanded that most of the action shots take place in broad daylight, as he was reportedly tired of the dark spaceship corridors and dimly lit planets common in science-fiction films, and wanted a brighter, "cheerfully crazy" look as opposed to a gloomy, realistic one.

 Gaultier designed each of the 900 costumes worn by extras in the Fhloston Paradise scenes and checked each costume every morning.
 His designs, described as "intellectually transgressive", were said to challenge sexuality and gender norms.
-A single jacket he designed for the film cost $5,000.
+A single jacket he designed cost $5,000.
 Jovovich's costume worn from when her character was first revived was inspired by typical hospital dressing and bandages that provided minimal modesty.

 The original name of the character Ruby Rhod was Loc Rhod, which appears both in the original script and in the novel adapted from the film.
 Hayward speculated that the name change was a play on data in the periodic table.
 Rubidium is the first of the period 5 elements, and exactly halfway along that row is the element rhodium.
 Using the first half of each element yields "Rubi Rhod".
 Others have speculated this name is a play on the character's gender-bending persona, with a feminine first name and phallic surname.
-Prince was cast to portray Rhod but could not schedule filming around his touring dates.
-Chris Tucker and Jamie Foxx were each considered for the role; Besson liked Foxx but felt that Tucker's smaller body suited the character better.
+Musician Prince was originally cast to portray Rhod, but could not schedule filming around his Jam of the Year World Tour dates.
+Chris Tucker and Jamie Foxx were each considered for the role; Besson liked Foxx, but felt that Tucker's smaller body suited the character better.